kekn9ne/reddit-to-discord/README.md

 # Reddit-To-Discord

-Reddit-To-Discord bot gets hot Posts from specified subreddits and sends them to Discord servers using webhook.
+Reddit-To-Discord bot gets hot posts from specified subreddits and sends them to Discord servers using webhook.
 It's pretty simple to use it.

 ### Usage
 * Clone this repository.